NINE SONGS (LIEDER UND GESÄNGE), OP. 63

 Translation

-and the distinctive “upward-skipping” left hand figure that will
+walking speed and the distinctive “upward-skipping” left hand

-reminiscent of No. 7, “Heimweh I,” in its mood, but the protagonist
+somewhat reminiscent of No. 7, “Heimweh I,” in its mood, but the

-here seems rather more detached.
-The music maintains a steady,
+protagonist here seems rather more detached.
+The music

 introduction is repeated as the singer reaches the cadence.

-animated and the accompaniment is noticeably more sparse, especially in
+more animated and the accompaniment is noticeably more sparse,

-the beginning, but the overall structure and character is actually
+especially in the beginning, but the overall structure and

-quite similar to that of the first stanza (A).
-From the third line,
+character is actually quite similar to that of the first stanza

-triplet arpeggios are introduced.
-The harmonic diversions are to
+third line, triplet arpeggios are introduced.
+The harmonic

-different key areas (E major and C major), but remarkably, the music
+diversions are to different key areas (E major and C major), but

 introduction is again heard unchanged at the cadence.

-the first stanza, but Brahms makes a subtle and effective change to
+same as the first stanza, but Brahms makes a subtle and

 introduction is repeated unchanged at the cadence.

-stanzas, the original piano introduction enters on the final cadence.
+other stanzas, the original piano introduction enters on the

 END OF SET